Story by Jim Hinckley

-“Williams, Arizona, Thursday July 15, 1915 – Found Cadillac and Stutz crews at Harvey Hotel at Williams waiting for us.
+“Williams, Arizona, Thursday, July 15, 1915 – Found Cadillac and Stutz crews at Harvey Hotel at Williams waiting for us.
 All got supplies at garage.
 Talked to Ford Agent.
 Got going about eleven.
-Had lunch at Ash Forks.
+Had lunch at Ash Fork.
 Loafed along; found it very hot.
 Bought some gas and oranges at Seligman.
 Stutz broke another spring about 15 miles out and returned to Seligman.
 Cadillac and Ford went on to Kingman, arriving at midnight, Brunswick Hotel.
 Very rough and dusty roads.
 Wired Los Angeles Branch for axle parts.
 Day’s run 146 miles.”

 As an attraction, the caverns themselves date to late 1926, the year of certification for U.S. 66.
-Legend has it that itinerant cowboy Walter Peck was taking a short cut to a local poker game when he stumbled on and almost into the entrance.
+Legend has it that itinerant cowboy named Walter Peck was taking a short cut to a local poker game when he stumbled on and almost into the entrance.
 After an initial exploration of the cavern, Peck decided to capitalize on his discovery.
 For ten cents, later a quarter; he would provide tourists with a lantern and lower them into the cavern by rope using a hand crank winch.
 Among friends, he dubbed this dope on a rope.
 A replica of his contraption stands in front of the caverns visitor center and restaurant.

 Route 66 itself ran a mile or so from “Yampai Cavern” but some innovative marketing and promotion ensured a steady flow of customers.
 In 1936, utilizing used lumber from the Hoover Dam project northwest of Kingman, a staircase and swinging bridge provided easier access.
-Following this improvement was the development of a trail system, and a name change to Coconino Caverns.
+Following this improvement was the development of a trail system and a name change to Coconino Caverns.

 World War II and gas rationing brought tourism traffic to an almost complete standstill.
 There were, however, bored GI’s at the Kingman Army Airfield some sixty miles to the west and the cavern remained an income producer for owners.

 A name change to Dinosaur Caverns and the addition of a motel, service station, and lounge reflected the growing popularity of the caverns.
-The addition of an elevator salvaged from a demolition project in Phoenix, and an emergency exit metal staircase salvaged from a New York City demolition project, relegated the old wooden stairs and bridge to attraction on the cavern tour.
+The addition of an elevator salvaged from a demolition project in Phoenix and an emergency exit metal staircase salvaged from a New York City demolition project relegated the old wooden stairs and bridge to attraction on the cavern tour.
 By 1962, the year that the name changed to Grand Canyon Caverns, the complex was experiencing a dramatic transition.
-Soon the complex consisted of two restaurants, a forty-eight room motel, a service station that never closed, and a gift shop, as well as a storage depot for Civil Defense supplies as the caverns was designated an official fall out shelter.
+Soon the complex consisted of two restaurants, a forty-eight room motel, a service station that never closed, and a gift shop, as well as a storage depot for Civil Defense supplies as the caverns were designated an official fall out shelter.
 There were also a rodeo grounds and an airstrip.

 Next to the Grand Canyon itself, this was the most visited attraction in the state of Arizona.
 Still, with the completion of I-40 and the bypass of Route 66 between Seligman and Kingman in 1978, business plummeted.
-The caverns remained open but one by one, components closed; first one restaurant and then the lounge.
+The caverns remained open, but one-by-one, components closed; first one restaurant and then the lounge.
 The service station and garage followed.
 Upkeep and maintenance became a hit and miss proposition, and the motel manifested this.

 Fast forward a few years.
 The resurgent interest in Route 66 sparked an international renaissance.
 Once again, traffic began to flow along Route 66.
 The caverns resort complex, however, languished.
 There was a question if the renewed interest in Route 66 and its roadside gems came too late.